 In another program, supported by the USAID’s Office of U.S. Foreign Disaster Assistance, International Medical Corps, provided veterinary support to small livestock producers, while a carefully selected group of households with malnourished children enrolled in Community-based Management of Severe & Moderate Acute Malnutrition (CMAM) programs have been provided with goats to protect household livelihood assets and restore those lost as a result of the protracted war ravaging the country.
 Beneficiaries also receive trainings on improved techniques suitable for small producers.

 These interventions in Yemen have contributed to improving livelihoods while at the same time protecting assets from depletion, especially among small farmers in communities suffering from the impact of the country’s protracted civil war.

 SMALLHOLDER POULTRY PRODUCTION IN ETHIOPIA

-As part of the activities of the USAID/Livestock Marketing Development Project in Ethiopia, International Medical Corps, as a sub-awardee has provided assistance for the establishment of smallholder poultry to some beneficiaries in the LMD focus Woredas in Ethiopia.
-This activity has been undertaken to complement the nutrition activities and expand access to animal-source foods among households at risk of malnutrition in the project deep w.
-Assistance provided include poulets, feed and shelter materials.
-In addition to contributing to nutritional outcomes, this activity has will improve livelihoods and incomes for these households.
+As part of the activities of the USAID/Livestock Marketing Development Project in Ethiopia, International Medical Corps, as a sub-awardee, has provided assistance for the establishment of smallholder poultry to some beneficiaries in the LMD focus Woredas in Ethiopia.
+This activity has been undertaken to complement the nutrition activities and expand access to animal-source foods among households at risk of malnutrition.
+Assistance provided includes poulets, feed and shelter materials.
+In addition to contributing to nutritional outcomes, this activity will improve livelihoods and incomes for these households.